-Role of Mediator
+Role of mediator

-- 4.07 A lawyer who acts as a mediator must, at the outset of the mediation, ensure that the parties to it understand fully that: - (a) the lawyer is not acting as a lawyer for either party but, as mediator, is acting to assist the parties to resolve the matters in issue; and - (b) although communications pertaining to and arising out of the mediation process may be covered by some other common law privilege, they will not be covered by solicitor-client privilege.
+- 5.7 A lawyer who acts as a mediator must, at the outset of the mediation, ensure that the parties to it understand fully that: - (a) the lawyer is not acting as a lawyer for either party but, as mediator, is acting to assist the parties to resolve the matters in issue; and - (b) although communications pertaining to and arising out of the mediation process may be covered by some other common law privilege, they will not be covered by solicitor-client privilege.

-In acting as a mediator, generally a lawyer should not give legal advice, as opposed to legal information, to the parties during the mediation process.
-This does not preclude the mediator from giving direction on the consequences if the mediation fails.

-Generally, neither the lawyer-mediator nor a partner or associate of the lawyer-mediator should render legal representation or give legal advice to either party to the mediation, bearing in mind the provisions of Rule 2.04 (Conflicts) and its commentaries and the common law authorities.

-If the parties have not already done so, a lawyer-mediator generally should suggest that they seek the advice of separate counsel before and during the mediation process, and encourage them to do so.

-If, in the mediation process, the lawyer-mediator prepares a draft contract for the consideration of the parties, the lawyer-mediator should expressly advise and encourage them to seek separate independent legal representation concerning the draft contract.
+- [1] [rescinded] - [1.1] Appendix B contains additional rules that govern the conduct of famly law mediation. - [2] Generally, neither the lawyer-mediator nor a partner or associate of the lawyer-mediator should render legal representation or give legal advice to either party to the mediation, bearing in mind the provisions of section 3.4 (Conflicts) and its commentaries and the common law authorities. - [3] If the parties have not already done so, a lawyer-mediator generally should suggest that they seek the advice of separate counsel before and during the mediation process, and encourage them to do so. - [4] If, in the mediation process, the lawyer-mediator prepares a draft contract for the consideration of the parties, the lawyer-mediator should expressly advise and encourage them to seek separate independent legal representation concerning the draft contract. - [5] A lawyer who has acted as a mediator in a family law matter may act for both spouses in a divorce action provided that all relief is sought by consent and both parties have received independent legal advice in relation to the matter.

-CHAPTER 5 - RELATIONSHIP TO STUDENTS, EMPLOYEES, AND OTHERS

-5 N 1 CII P ER 71 CI. \cup Ī $\mathbf{J}{\mathbf{i}}\mathbf{V}$ $\mathbf{J}\mathbf{U}$ V L $\mathbf{O}{\mathbf{I}}$
+[[1] rescinded, [1.1] and [5] added 07/2014]

+Chapter 6 - Relationship to Students, Employees, and Others

+6.1 Supervision

-Direct Supervision Required
+Direct supervision required

-5.01 (1) A lawyer has complete professional responsibility for all business entrusted to him or her and must directly supervise staff and assistants to whom the lawyer delegates particular tasks and functions.
+6.1-1 A lawyer has complete professional responsibility for all business entrusted to him or her and must directly supervise staff and assistants to whom the lawyer delegates particular tasks and functions.